hyw208/dogs/architecture.md

 *   The frontend is built efficiently in isolation.
 *   Only the necessary build artifacts (static files) are copied into the final backend image, keeping the image size minimal.
 *   The final image is self-contained, serving both the API and the React application via FastAPI.

+## Helper Scripts Organization

+**Root-level scripts** (`db.sh`, `db_migrate.sh`, `deploy.sh`, etc.):
+*   Orchestration/ops for the whole system (docker, database migrations, service startup).
+*   Placed at the root to be reachable from CI pipelines and for easy access without needing to navigate into package directories.

+**Package-level scripts** (`packages/frontend/frontend.sh`):
+*   Scoped to a single package (e.g., UI build, test, dev server).
+*   Kept inside the package directory to avoid accidental root-level runs and maintain clear boundaries.
+*   Example: `frontend.sh` is a helper for frontend-only tasks (install, build, test, e2e, clean).

 ## Frontend Build and Backend Serving Strategy